AI and Jobs in Austria: Which Professions Are Changing Fastest

 How strongly generative AI is expected to change the respective occupational group – a qualitative 0 to 10 assessment based on Karpathy's rubric.

-In addition, the application now offers seven navigation views: Map (interactive treemap), All Occupations (sortable table of all 75 groups), Major Groups (ISCO families), Industries (ÖNACE sectors with interactive charts), Comparison (direct AT vs. US comparison), Verification (public test overview), and About – a methodology section with source references, processing notes, and verification tests.
+The application also offers seven navigation views: Map (the interactive treemap), All Occupations (a sortable table of all 75 groups), Major Groups (ISCO families), Industries (ÖNACE sectors with interactive charts), Comparison (a direct AT vs. US comparison), Verification (a public test overview) and About – a methodology section with source references, processing notes and verification tests.

 The Austrian Job Market in Figures